7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-The products used to clean your female hygiene don’t disintegrate in water, and could cause blockages in the sewer or your pipes.
+Feminine hygiene products do not disintegrate in water, and could block the sewer or your pipes.

-Many "flushable" wipes do not actually break down easily and can cause clogs in your pipes.
+No, many "flushable" wipes do not actually break down easily and can lead to clogs in your pipes.

-No. Baby wipes shouldn’t be flushed down the drain as they do not dissolve quickly and could cause obstructions.
+No. Baby wipes should not be flushed down the toilet since they won’t dissolve well and can cause obstructions.

-No. Paper towels are thicker than toilet paper and aren’t broken down as quickly, causing the possibility of clogging in the plumbing system.
+No. Paper towels are thicker than toilet paper and do not break down as easily, leading to the possibility of clogging in your plumbing system.

-If you’re faced with the problem of a blocked drain, don’t hesitate to contact our professional plumbing service for assistance at Local Sydney Blocked Drains .
-We offer unblocking blocked drains drainage clearing, CCTV drain inspection and pipe relining services to make sure your home is not impacted by issues with drainage.
-Call us today to schedule an appointment.
+If you are dealing with an unblocking drain Don’t hesitate to contact our professional plumbing solutions by calling Local Sydney Blocked Drains .
+We provide unblocking blocked drains and drain clearing CCTV drain inspection, and pipe relining services to ensure that your home is free of issues with drainage.
+Contact us today to set up an appointment.

 Additional Information